 - union employees whose employment is governed by a collective bargaining agreement under which retirement benefits were the subject of good faith bargaining, unless the collective bargaining agreement requires the employee to be included within the Plan - certain nonresident aliens who have no earned income from sources within the United States - leased employees - interns - part-time employees (employees whose regularly scheduled service is less than 1000 hours of service per computation period).
 However, if as a part-time employee, you complete one (1) Year of Service in any year of employment, you will no longer be part of this excluded class. - temporary employees.
 However, if as a temporary employee, you complete one (1) Year of Service in any year of employment, you will no longer be part of this excluded class. - seasonal employees.
-However, if as a seasonal employee, you complete one (1) Year of Service in any year of employment, you will no longer be part of this excluded class. - i) Employees not paid from Employer's U.S. payroll and ii) Directors and Independent Contractors
+However, if as a seasonal employee, you complete one (1) Year of Service in any year of employment, you will no longer be part of this excluded class. - i) Employees not paid through the Employer?s U.S. payroll, ii) Directors and Independent Contractors, and iii) Employees referenced in Addendum 01.